lammps/lammps/doc/src/kspace_tild.rst

 Description
 """""""""""

 The *tild* style is an implementation of "theoretically informed Langevin Dynamics" method (previously known as "Dynamical Mean Field Theory") :ref:`Chao<Chao>`: :ref:`Fredrickson<Fredrickson>`: :ref:`Grzetic<Grzetic>`.
-This interaction potential uses a particle-mesh scheme to calculate non-bonded pairwise forces indirectly through a gridded density representation. *tild* assigns a potentials for each simulation particle type, defined with :doc:`kspace_modify tild <kspace_modify>`.
-This potential does NOT calculate any Coulombic interactions and currently is incompatible with other `kspace_style`s in LAMMPS.
+This interaction potential uses a particle-mesh scheme to calculate non-bonded pairwise forces indirectly through a gridded density representation. *tild* assigns a potential for each simulation particle type, defined with :doc:`kspace_modify tild <kspace_modify>`.
+This potential does NOT calculate any Coulombic or magnetic interactions and currently is incompatible with other `kspace_style` in LAMMPS.

 .. note::

    Unlike other KSpace solvers in LAMMPS, the kspace TILD accounts for non-bonded interactions, both short-range and long-range interactions through a "short-ranged" potential.
-Therefore, there is no accompanying short range pair-style required.
-To fully implement the TILD methodology, use :doc:`fix langevin<fix_langevin>` with *tild*.
+Therefore, there is no accompanying short-range pair style required.
+To fully implement the TILD methodology, use :doc:`fix langevin<fix_langevin>` with *tild*\ .
    (There is no warning produced if TILD is used without `fix langevin`.)